Miboch/documents/self-invoking-closures.md

 (() => {})
 ```

-This bracket notation allows us to immediately invoke the function, since the brackets have a higher precedence.
-So, now that we have the function wrapped, we merely add another set of brackets to invoke the function after it is being declared inside the first brackets, which gives us the final notation:
+This parenthesis notation allows us to immediately invoke the function, since the parenthesis have a higher precedence it disambiguates the fact that we want to declare the function and then invoke it.

+So, now that we have the function wrapped, we merely add another set of parenthesis to invoke the function as if it was any other normal function.
+This gives us the final notation:

 ```js
 // function